Frankie Rose: Career

 Formerly of bands Vivian Girls and Beverly, Frankie was the drummer for the acts Crystal Stilts and Dum Dum Girls.
 Rose released her first single "Thee Only One" on Slumberland Records in 2009 under Frankie Rose and the Outs and followed up in 2010 with a full-length album as Frankie Rose.
 Her second full-length album, Interstellar, was released in February 2012 and earned a "Best New Music" designation from Pitchfork.^{[2]} Her third album titled Herein Wild was released by Fat Possum in 2013.
 She lives in Brooklyn, New York, and released her fourth album, Cage Tropical, in August 2017.

-In 2017, Rose released a cover album of the Cure's Seventeen Seconds.
+In 2017, Rose released a track-for-track cover album of the Cure's Seventeen Seconds.

 In March 2023, Rose released her seventh solo album Love as Projection, and announced a tour of the US and Canada for April, May, and June.
 She will be joined by Donzii, Postcards from Paradise, Romeo Blu, Offerings, and SRSQ.

-Personal life

-Frankie Rose is the daughter of Allan V. Rose and Maxine Rose.
+In June 2026, Rose announced new album Hila would be released on 18th September by Born Losers in most of the world and Night School in Europe and the UK.
+The album was produced by Rose at her home studio, and will feature contributions from drummer Justin Welch of Elastica and Lush.